minkedup/ddm/STANDARD.md

 ### .ddmignore file

-To allow users to have directories that are not processed by `ddm` in their pack directory, `ddm` supports ignoring files based on pattern matching.
-Users familiar with basic `.gitignore` file syntax should find `.ddmignore` files familiar.
+To allow users to have directories that are not treated as configuration packs in their pack directory, `ddm` supports ignoring files based on pattern matching.
+Users familiar with the `.gitignore` file syntax should find `.ddmignore` files familiar but more restrictive.

-`.ddmignore` files should consist of a newline separated list of patterns to exclude when looking for configuration packs.
+Each pack directory may optionally contain a `.ddmignore` file. `.ddmignore` files should consist of a newline separated list of patterns to exclude when looking for configuration packs.
 Each pattern will be matched against every directory that `ddm` encounters: if the pattern matches starting from the beginning of the directory name, `ddm` will skip that directory.

-Behind the scenes, `ddm` inserts a `^` before each file name to check, then uses `grep -E` to perform a regex using the pattern.
+Behind the scenes, `ddm` inserts a `^` before each file that it checks against, then uses `grep -E` to perform a regex using the pattern.
 Thus, savvy users may wish to use more advanced regex patterns when writing a `.ddmignore` file.

 **Example**